-int FTI\InitType (FTIT\type \type, int size) It initializes a data type.
+int FTI\InitType (fti\id\t \type, int size) Registers a new data type in FTI runtime.

-This function initalizes a data type.
-The only information needed is the size of the data type, the rest is black box for FTI.
-Types saved as byte array in case of HDF5 format.
+This function initializes a data type.
+The type is treated as a black box for FTI.
+Thus, the runtime only requires information about its size.
+Types built this was are saved as byte array when using HDF5 format.